 JOE

-Why not see it that way?
+Why not?
+And I only wish you well.
 And thank goodness the Devil is not here to sow confusion.
 We have that over the actors in the play.
 They’re caught in a script already written.
 Well, almost written.
 Not us.
-We are fortunate souls, are we not?
+We are free of that.
+Fortunate souls, are we not?

 BELLA